Tracking Drift: Variation-Aware Entropy Scheduling for Non-Stationary Reinforcement Learning: Related Work

 \subsection{Variation-Aware Non-Stationary RL}

-Non-stationary reinforcement learning (RL) is commonly formalized through variation budgets and dynamic regret, where rewards or transition dynamics evolve over time \citep{besbes2014nonstationary}.
-A growing body of recent work develops algorithms with guarantees that explicitly scale with the cumulative amount of non-stationarity.
+Non-stationary reinforcement learning is commonly formalized through variation budgets and dynamic regret, where rewards or transition dynamics evolve over time \citep{besbes2014nonstationary}.
+Recent work develops algorithms with guarantees that explicitly scale with the cumulative amount of non-stationarity.
 Model-free approaches show how policy updates should react to bounded variation in rewards and transitions \citep{mao2025modelfree,peng2024complexity}, while complementary analyses extend these results to general function approximation and restart-based schemes \citep{feng2024towards}.
 Empirical studies further confirm that fixed adaptation or exploration strategies are systematically suboptimal in drifting environments \citep{daltoe2024towards,hamadanian2025lcpo,duan2025deer,salaorni2025gym4real}.

 Together, these works establish a clear principle: optimal learning dynamics must explicitly depend on the rate of environmental change.
 However, existing variation-aware analyses largely remain decoupled from modern maximum-entropy deep RL.
 In particular, they do not address how the entropy regularization coefficient—the primary exploration control knob in maximum-entropy methods—should be scheduled as a function of online non-stationarity.
-Our work directly targets this gap by reducing entropy control under non-stationarity to a one-dimensional, variation-sensitive trade-off derived from dynamic online optimization, and by instantiating this principle in entropy-regularized deep RL with explicit separation between the dominant non-stationarity term and additional interface errors.
+Our work directly targets this gap by casting entropy control under non-stationarity into a one-dimensional, variation-sensitive trade-off derived from dynamic online optimization, and by instantiating this principle in entropy-regularized deep RL with explicit separation between the dominant non-stationarity term and additional interface errors.

+Recent offline-RL studies further show that adaptation can fail not only because the environment drifts, but also because the learning interface itself becomes unstable. \citet{qiao2026less} identify harmful TD cross-covariance induced by standard squared-error TD objectives and mitigate it through clustered replay and corrective gradient penalties. \citet{qiao2026adamocollapsesuppressedoptimizeroffline} analyze offline TD learning as a feedback system and show how optimizer dynamics can trigger or suppress critic collapse.
+These mechanisms are orthogonal to AES: they regularize the critic, replay, or optimizer dynamics, whereas AES regulates the global entropy level according to online non-stationarity.
+A natural combination is therefore to use such stability controls to reduce interface errors while AES adapts the exploration to environmental drift.